Home prices up 15.4% in January from a year ago

 Sales of existing homes -- which include single-family homes, townhomes, condominiums and co-ops -- surged 6.7% from December, but were down 2.3% from a year ago, largely because there were so few homes to buy.

-At the end of January, the inventory of homes available to buy fell to an all-time low of 860,000.
+At the end of January, the inventory of homes available to buy fell to an all-time low of 860,000, down 16.5% from last year.
 That's the lowest since NAR began tracking it in 1999.
 At the current monthly sales pace, supply would last just 1.6 months, which is also a record low.

 "The inventory of homes on the market remains woefully depleted," Yun said.